 These can be drivers of innovation, growth and job creation.
 Such measures are cost-effective and instrumental to save lives, prevent and reduce losses and ensure effective recovery and rehabilitation.

 To address these financial challenges, UNDP is working to develop insurance solutions and resilience with over 200 development, financial and insurance industry organizations.
 We have facilitated support for vulnerable communities through partnerships and capacity for macro and micro-insurance products, first financing and executing feasibility assessments and later contributing to product rollout.
 Building on this work, UNDP is solidifying its strategy, making insurance core to its strategic agenda and an essential component for sustainable development and achieving the SDGs.

-To understand better global trends of disaster financing market development and opportunities for the RBEC region, this conference will set a multi-stakeholder platform for disaster financing knowledge sharing and coordinated actions for disaster financing development.
-The conference will focus on questions in three key areas:
+To understand better global trends of disaster financing market development and opportunities for the RBEC region, this conference set a multi-stakeholder platform for disaster financing knowledge sharing and coordinated actions for disaster financing development.
+The conference focused on questions in three key areas:

 - What is the current state of global disaster financing that contributes to transform the promises of sustainable development into reality?
 What lessons have been learned that can be shared with the countries of ECIS (Western Balkans, Southern Caucasus, Eastern Europe and Central Asia)?